Kingdom of Romania

 House of Hohenzollern

-of Hohenzollern is a noble family and royal dynasty of electors, kings and emperors of Prussia, Germany and Romania.
-It originated
+dynasty of electors, kings and emperors of Prussia, Germany and Romania.
+It originated in the area around the town of Hechingen

-in the area around the town of Hechingen in Swabia during the 11th century.
-They took their name from their ancestral home,
+in Swabia during the 11th century.
+They took their name from their ancestral home, the Burg Hohenzollern castle near Hechingen.
+The family uses the motto Nihil Sine Deo (English: Nothing Without

-the motto Nihil Sine Deo (English: Nothing Without God).
-The family coat of arms, first adopted in 1192, began as a simple
+God).
+The family coat of arms, first adopted in 1192, began as a simple shield quarterly sable and argent.
+A century later,

-shield quarterly sable and argent.
-A century later, in 1317, Frederick IV, Burgrave of Nuremberg, added the head and shoulders
+in 1317, Frederick IV, Burgrave of Nuremberg, added the head and shoulders of a hound as a crest.
+Later quartering reflected

-of a hound as a crest.
-Later quartering reflected heiresses' marriages into the family.
+heiresses' marriages into the family.

-The family split into two branches, the Catholic
+The family split into

-Swabian branch and the Protestant Franconian branch, known also as the Kirschner line.
-The Swabian branch ruled the area of
+two branches, the Catholic Swabian branch and the Protestant Franconian branch, known also as the Kirschner line.
+The Swabian

-Hechingen until their eventual extinction in 1869.
-The Franconian-Kirschner branch was more successful: members of the Franconian
+branch ruled the area of Hechingen until their eventual extinction in 1869.
+The Franconian-Kirschner branch was more successful:

-branch became Margrave of Brandenburg in 1415 and Duke of Prussia in 1525.
-Following the union of these two Franconian lines
+members of the Franconian branch became Margrave of Brandenburg in 1415 and Duke of Prussia in 1525.
+Following the union of

-in 1618, the Kingdom of Prussia was created in 1701, eventually leading to the unification of Germany and the creation of
+these two Franconian lines in 1618, the Kingdom of Prussia was created in 1701, eventually leading to the unification of Germany

-the German Empire in 1871.
-Social unrest at the end of World War I led to the German Revolution of 1918, with the formation
+and the creation of the German Empire in 1871.
+Social unrest at the end of World War I led to the German Revolution of 1918,

-of Versailles in 1919 set the final terms for the dismantling of the German Empire.
+monarchy.
+The Treaty of Versailles in 1919 set the final terms for the dismantling of the German Empire.

 The Royal Family Titles and Styles

-members of this family bear the title Prince or Princess of Romania together with the formal appellation of His or Her Royal
+The members of this family bear the title Prince or Princess of Romania together with the

-Highness.
-They are entitled to titles as members of the House of Hohenzollern, though King Michael has recently announced
+formal appellation of His or Her Royal Highness.
+They are entitled to titles as members of the House of Hohenzollern, though

-that he and his family have relinquished these German titles and names.
+King Michael has recently announced that he and his family have relinquished these German titles and names.

 The Genealogy of the Royal House of Romania